freeskylier/lier/Switching-Google-Accounts.md

 ![Show Lantern](https://dl.dropboxusercontent.com/u/253631/Lantern_Reset_Button.png)

-Resetting Lantern clears all saved information since your last setup.
 A message will appear asking you to confirm that you want to reset Lantern.